 The hantavirus symptoms resemble that of the usual flu virus: high temperature, muscle pains, exhaustion, impaired breathing, chills, and so on.
 There is no known remedy for the hantavirus, and signs really need to pass normally.
 If you contract the virus in this fashion, it is important to control access to yourself from family and friends until the infectious period can pass (normally around 2 weeks).

 Rats cause all kinds of damage to your home.
 They have no issue tearing apart your roof, sheet-rock, and insulation.
 They do this because they are seeking food to eat, water to drink, and secure and comfy areas to sleep.
 Rats also have teeth that continue to grow throughout the course of their lives, so they need to grind them down.
-Below are the major types of damage and hazard that they cause
+Below are the major types of damage and hazards that they cause

 - Chew through water pipes: Did you know that Rats are unique for having front teeth always keep growing?
 Rats will certainly chew on metal pipes to grind their teeth down, and through PVC pipes to access water from the line.
 A control program decreases this risk.